Strawberry Pie

 This post may contain affiliate links.
 Please read our disclosure policy.

 Make the most of strawberry season with this Strawberry Pie!
-Fresh strawberries are tossed in a light glaze (jello-free glaze, I might add!), added to a pie crust, then chilled until set for an easy strawberry dessert that’s a spring and summer favorite.
+I use fresh strawberries for this recipe and toss them in a light glaze (jello-free glaze, I might add!), add to a pre-made pie crust, then chill it until I’m ready to serve it.
+This is such an easy dessert when strawberries are in season that doesn’t require much work and can be made in advance!

-Ingredients to Make Strawberry Pie
+Strawberry Pie Ingredients

 Ingredients for recipe: Store-bought pie crust, fresh strawberries, sugar, and cornstarch.